jestjs/jest/website/versioned_docs/version-27.1/TimerMocks.md

 });
 ```

+Currently, two implementations of the fake timers are present - `modern` and `legacy`, where `legacy` is still the default one.
+You can read how to enable `modern` implementation [here](/blog/2020/05/05/jest-26#new-fake-timers).

 ## Run Pending Timers

 There are also scenarios where you might have a recursive timer -- that is a timer that sets a new timer in its own callback.
 For these, running all the timers would be an endless loop… so something like `jest.runAllTimers()` is not desirable.
 For these cases you might use `jest.runOnlyPendingTimers()`: